novillo-cs/softdev_material/homework/unit_2/js/objects/directions.md

 - Use the calcTip function we wrote before (included in the starter code) to calculate tips and total values (bill + tip) for every bill value in the bills array.
 Use a for loop to perform the 10 calculations!

 - Write a function calcAverage which takes an array called arr as an argument.
 This function calculates the average of all numbers in the given array.
-This is a DIFFICULT challenge (we haven't done this before)!
-Here is how to solve it if you feel like it.
-Call the function with the totals array.
+Call this function with the totals array as parameter.

 TEST DATA: 22, 295, 176, 440, 37, 105, 10, 1100, 86, and 52.